ErpNetDocs/tech/modules/crm/clientcenter/getting-started/set-up-administrator-access.md

-# Grant administrator access
+# Set up administrator access

-After creating a Client Center website, grant access to the ERP.net administrator who will configure and administer it.
+After creating a Client Center website, set up access for the ERP.net administrator who will configure and administer it.

 This access is assigned in ERP.net through the **External Access** navigator.

-For more information, see [External Access](../../sales/customers/external-access.md).
+For more information, see [External Access](../../sales/customers/external-access.md#roles).

-## Assign administrator access
+## Set up administrator access

-Open the **External Access** navigator and create or edit the record for the customer and user who will administer the Client Center.
+Open the **External Access** navigator and create а record for the customer and user who will administer the Client Center.

 Assign the user the **L90 - Owner** external access role.